Genivia/ugrep/README.md

            se=    SGR substring for separators.

     FORMAT
            Option  --format=FORMAT  specifies  an  output format for file matches.
-           The following fields may be used in FORMAT:
+           Fields may be used in FORMAT which expand into the following values:

            %[ARG]F
                   if option -H is used: ARG, the file pathname, and separator.